E-commerce rules in India

 - Any vendor who purchases 25% or more of its inventory from an e-commerce group company will be considered to be controlled by that e-commerce company, and thereby barred from selling on its portal.

 - The policy mandates that no seller can sell its products exclusively on any marketplace platform and that all vendors on the e-commerce platform should be provided services in a “fair and non-discriminatory manner”.

-- Services include fulfillment, logistics, warehousing, advertisement, payments, and financing among others.
+- Services include fulfilment, logistics, warehousing, advertisement, payments, and financing among others.

 Impact of DIPP Norms

 - The DIPP policy is directed at protecting small vendors on e-commerce websites.
 It seeks to ensure small players selling on the portals are not discriminated against in favour of vendors in which e-commerce companies have a stake.

 - Smaller marketplaces that do not have a stake in any vendors will also be able to now compete with the big firms.
 It can also boost the Start-Up India initiative of the government.

 - The Department of Commerce initiated an exercise and established a Think Tank on ‘Framework for National Policy on e-Commerce’ and a Task Force under it to deliberate on the challenges confronting India in the arena of the digital economy and electronic commerce (e-commerce).